Engine Hour-Based Maintenance: Stop Servicing on the Calendar

 What is engine hour maintenance scheduling?

-It is a strategy where equipment service intervals are determined by the actual hours a machine's engine has been running rather than a fixed calendar date.
-This ensures that maintenance is performed based on real-world wear and tear, preventing both over-servicing and mechanical neglect.
+Engine hour maintenance scheduling is a strategy where equipment service intervals are determined by the actual hours a machine's engine has been running — rather than a fixed calendar date such as "every 6 months."
+Common OEM-recommended intervals include 250 hours (minor service), 500 hours (oil and filter change), and 1,000 hours (major service).
+This ensures maintenance is performed based on real-world wear and tear, preventing both the waste of over-servicing idle machines and the catastrophic failures that result from under-servicing overworked ones.

-Why is engine hour tracking better than calendar tracking?
+Why is engine hour tracking better than calendar-based maintenance?

 How does Hapn track engine hours on older equipment?

-For older "legacy" equipment without built-in sensors, Hapn uses dedicated GPS tracking hardware that connects to the machine's ignition or power system.
-This allows the device to accurately report runtime hours directly to your dashboard alongside your newer OEM-connected assets.
+For older "legacy" equipment without built-in OEM telematics, Hapn uses dedicated GPS tracking hardware that connects to the machine's ignition or power system.
+This allows the device to accurately report runtime hours directly to your Hapn dashboard alongside your newer OEM-connected assets — eliminating the "mixed fleet headache" of tracking some machines digitally and others on a whiteboard.

 Can I integrate my existing OEM data into Hapn?